 How to get an allotment

-Getting an allotment can take time as waiting lists are long, but in the first instance you should contact your local authority – this will be your Parish, Town, Borough, City or District Council.
+Getting an allotment can take time as waiting lists are long, but in the first instance you should contact your local authority - this will be your Parish, Town, Borough, City or District Council.
 The government website has a search facility for the larger local authority websites click here, many of these will also list contact details for town and parish councils.
 Information about allotments in Northern Ireland is available here.
 Your local authority will be able to provide you with a directory of local sites, from where you’ll be able to add your name to a list for your nearest site.
-Click here to read the NAS leaflet “Obtaining an allotment and what you can expect”.
+Click here to read the NAS leaflet "Obtaining an allotment and what you can expect".

 Other allotment sites are provided by private landlords, including organisations like the Church of England.
 Hunt out your local allotment society and ask them if they know of any available plots or who manages the land which they use if it’s not owned by the local authority.
 You never know, you might be able to persuade the management committee (or landlord, if the site is not self-managed) into renting you a section of a plot as opposed to a full one – one way of getting the waiting lists down.
 National Allotment Society member sites can also advertise plot vacancies on this site click here to view the page.